-Few-shot learning refers to the learning technique for training a neural network with a small number of samples for each class, a.k.a., few number of shots.
-In this paper, we utilize the pre-training method to decrease the number of annotated spikes required for acquiring a high-accuracy NN for a specific recording.
+Transfer learning refers to the learning technique for pre-training a neural network on a large dataset and fine-tuning for a new small dataset.
+In this paper, we utilize this technology to decrease the number of annotated spikes required for acquiring a high-accuracy NN for a specific recording.

 The NN architecture comprises of the backbone and the classifier for feature extraction and classification respectively, as shown in Fig.~\ref{fig:nn}.
-The backbone is constructed with two temporal filter with channel count $C_{t1}$ and $C_{t2}$ and one spatial filter with channel count $C_{s}$, similar to what is used in YASS~\cite{yass}.
+The backbone is constructed with two temporal filters with channel count $C_{t1}$ and $C_{t2}$ and one spatial filter with channel count $C_{s}$, similar to what is used in YASS~\cite{yass}.
 These filters extract the latent features from the temporal and spatial dimensions with linear mappings on the corresponding dimensions, each of which is followed by normalization and ReLU activation for regulation and introducing nonlinearity.
 We pre-train the backbone on long-duration and neuron-rich recordings to find general features across different classes of spikes.
-The classifier featuring a fully-connected layer and a softmax layer, is trained from scratch for each recording, because the number of output channels is dependent on the number of neurons in the recording.
+The classifier featuring a fully-connected layer and a softmax layer, is trained from scratch for each recording because the number of output channels is dependent on the number of neurons in the recording.